hudongyue1/myGL/README.md

 # myGL
 1. The simplest ray tracer is finished in v0.1, and it can be downloaded in https://github.com/hudongyue1/myGL/archive/refs/tags/lesson.zip

-  The related post is https://hudongyue.com/2022/12/15/Scratchapixel-Simple-Ray-Tracing/
+  The related post is [Scratchapixel: Simple Ray Tracing | HDY blog](https://hudongyue.com/2022/12/15/Scratchapixel-Simple-Ray-Tracing/)

   It can render the image like: